fjwright/Emacs-REDUCE/README.md

 **This project is strictly for amusement only!
 It may crash Emacs and I strongly recommend running it alone in an instance of Emacs that you are not also using for anything important.**

 For simplicity and stability during initial development, I am currently using the [REDUCE 3.8 source files](https://sourceforge.net/p/reduce-algebra/code/HEAD/tree/historical/r38).
+Emacs REDUCE version 0.2 requires Emacs 27 or later for bignum support, i.e. arbitrarily large integers.

 [REDUCE](https://reduce-algebra.sourceforge.io/) is a Computer Algebra System written in Standard Lisp that normally runs on PSL (Portable Standard Lisp) or CSL (Codemist Standard Lisp).
 Both PSL and CSL were essentially developed to run REDUCE.